Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 • Pelvic floor muscle training involves exercises that help strengthen the pelvic muscles, relax them, and improve bowel movements.

-• Biofeedback therapy: A probe is inserted into the anal sphincter (group of muscles at the end of the rectum) by a trained therapist, and visual or verbal feedback is given to the person to use the pelvic floor muscles and anal sphincter during bowel movements which help the person to improve the coordination by restraining the pelvic floor muscles.
+• Biofeedback therapy: A probe is inserted into the anal sphincter (group of muscles at the end of the rectum) by a trained therapist, and visual or verbal feedback is given to the person to use the pelvic floor muscles and anal sphincter during bowel movements, which help the person improve the coordination by restraining the pelvic floor muscles.

 • Adjunctive Therapies: Therapies like laxatives and enemas are given for the treatment of outlet constipation.